 Taking your complaint further

 If your complaint hasn’t been resolved, the Office of the Independent Adjudicator (OIA) provides an independent scheme for the review of complaints of registered college students.
 On completion of internal procedures you will be provided with a ‘Completion of Procedures Letter’ which you will need to forward to the OIA with a scheme application form.
 Applications must be made within twelve months of completion of internal procedures.

 Further information is available from the OIA:

 Second Floor, Abbey Wharf, 57 – 75 Kings Road, Reading, RG1 3AB.

 Wider Information about Higher Education

 Ashton Sixth Form College is committed to making it easier for students and the wider public to access to information about our Higher Education provision and courses.
-As part of the Wider Information Set (WIS) requirements as set out by the Higher Education Funding Council for England (HEFCE), we have made documents publicly available for students and the wider public.
+We have made documents publicly available for students and the wider public.
 The links below will point you in the direction of information which we hope you will find useful.

 The aims of the WIS are to:

 - Inform the public about the quality of HE, and in particular, help provide potential students with information that will help them make a choice about what and where to study

 - Help provide evidence to contribute to quality assurance processes in institutions (specifically review by the QAA)